 Despite dramatic improvements in crash rates for young drivers during the last two decades, teen motorists continue to be a risk to others on the road, especially during the period between Memorial Day and Labor Day when the number of deaths from teen-related wrecks typically rises.

 A new report by the AAA Foundation for Traffic Safety shows 371,645 people sustained injuries and 2,927 died in crashes involving a teen driver in 2013.

-Traffic safety researchers say teens are involved in traffic accidents at a higher rate than any other age group for a variety of reasons, but mainly due to inexperience and youthful exuberance.
-While it makes sense to focus on safety throughout the year, during the summer months when many teens are out of school and likely to be spending more time driving, extra awareness is needed.
+Traffic safety researchers say teens are involved in traffic accidents at a higher rate than any other age group for various reasons, but mainly due to inexperience and youthful exuberance.
+While it makes sense to focus on safety throughout the year, during the summer months, when many teens are out of school and likely to be spending more time driving, extra awareness is needed.

 In fact, AAA’s analysis of the federal traffic accident data found an average of 220 teen drivers and passengers lost their lives in car accidents in the summer months of 2013, up 43 percent compared to the rest of the year.